timbray/quamina/CONTRIBUTING.md

 does what you want, in which case perhaps what’s needed is a documentation fix.
 Possibly the idea has been raised before but failed to convince Quamina’s maintainers.
-(Doesn’t mean it won’t find favor now;
+(Doesn't mean it won’t find favor now;
 times change.)

 Assuming there is agreement that a change in Quamina